statgen/locuszoom/README.md

 Presently only HTTP/S endpoints are supported for data sources.
 See [Issue #38](https://github.com/statgen/locuszoom/issues/38) for discussion on adding support for local file data sources.

-#### Layout

-A layout is a serializable JSON object that describes the makeup of a LocusZoom plot.
-This includes pixel dimensions, definitions of which panels and nested data layers to include and their relative orientations, etc. If not supplied, a built-in `DefaultLayout` will be used.

-#### State

-The state object describes the current query against the data sources.
-Only supply this when wanting to jump to a specific spot in data when a LocusZoom plot is initialized, otherwise the built-in `DefaultState` will be used.

-### Putting it together in a basic example
+### Putting it Together with `LocusZoom.populate()`

-With includes included and data sources defined `LocusZoom.populate()` will accept a selector to populate a matching element with a plot.
+With includes included and data sources defined `LocusZoom.populate()` will accept a CSS selectors string to populate the first matching element with a plot.

-This basic example, with functioning data sources, would generate a page with the default LocusZoom layout:
+This basic example, with a functioning data source, would generate a page with the default LocusZoom layout:

 ```html
 <html>